House-hunting? Then keep those allergy triggers in mind. Learn what to watch for, what can be fixed – and when to shorten your shortlist.

 Home Sweet Home

 It took a lot of sleuthing, and sniffing, but in the end both Moss and Smith found homes they love.
-Moss and her family have settled into a 1937 heritage home in Vancouver – one that has plenty of charm and no signs of moisture intrusion or cracks in the foundation.
+Moss and her family have settled into a 1937 heritage home in Vancouver.
+It has plenty of charm and no signs of moisture intrusion or cracks in the foundation.

 Smith moved in with a senior who is respectful of her health concerns, and doesn’t use any products that trigger her symptoms.
 “I’m grateful every single day,” she says.
 “It’s wonderful.”

-She recommends asking plenty of questions and, when it comes to shared housing, not being shy about making your needs clear because downplaying problems can lead to issues later on.
-If you’re buying, also inform your realtor and home inspector of your allergies or asthma, so they can help find the most suitable spot.
+She recommends asking plenty of questions and, when it comes to shared housing, not being shy about making your needs clear.
+Downplaying problems might lead to issues later on.
+If you’re buying, also inform your realtor and home inspector of your allergy triggers or asthma, so they can help find the most suitable spot.

 Before Moss and her family moved into their home, they replaced the shag carpet with hardwood, and used non-toxic paint to cover over the sunset orange faux finish on the walls. (“I was allergic to the color,” she quips.)
 They also had the vents cleaned, and swapped out curtains for hard-surface blinds.